top of page

 Notes:

 This is a much improved version of the first dance I ever wrote, by the same name.
 I love using it to teach the Hey in the first half of my program, since it includes a new figure for the experienced dancers to chew on while being otherwise pretty benign.
 The timing is forgiving, and aside from requiring a careful walk-through, I'm very proud of this dance's overall accessibility.
-This modified dance was completed in Luke Donforth's Kitchen, in Burlington Vermont.
+This modified dance was completed in Luke Donforth's Kitchen in Burlington Vermont.

 February 28, 2016

-Dr. Whiting's Delight
+Dr. Whiting's Delight see video

 A1: Circle L 3/4